Gallo Mechanical G Logo

 Regional expansion

-Realizing that post-Hurricane Katrina reconstruction projects were coming to an end, Gallo saw that downsizing in New Orleans was inevitable.
+Realizing that post-Hurricane Katrina construction projects were coming to an end, Gallo saw that downsizing in New Orleans was inevitable.
 The company started to spread out over other offices and pursue other projects across the Gulf South.
 In 2012, Gallo opened offices in Baton Rouge, Louisiana and Loxley, Alabama (eventually moving this branch to Pensacola, Florida).

 For over 72 years, Gallo has retained an exceptional reputation as a family-owned-and-operated company.